 The total daily recommended fiber intake is 25 grams for women and 38 grams for men under age 50.
 If you’re older than 50, you will need to consume slightly less (around 21 grams for women and 30 grams for men).
 The good thing is that fiber is easily available in foods such as fruits (almost entirely in the skin, however), whole grains, legumes, beans, and vegetables.

-A diet low in fiber is a perfect recipe for digestive problems, ranging from constipation, to abdominal pain, and even the onset of colon cancer.
+A diet low in fiber can be a great way to help reduce bloating and ease digestive problems, ranging from constipation, to abdominal pain, and even the onset of colon cancer.

 Stress and anxiety don’t only affect your mental health; they can also take a toll on your digestive health, especially the gut microbiota.
 Recent medical studies have shown that there is an established link between the GI tract and the brain.
 The two are always in bi-directional communication - always sending messages to each other - which is why the gut has more neurons than the whole spinal cord.